mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 GLOBAL OPTIONS
 ----------------

--Video render Mode:

-    * SW: SW render, more accurate.
-Higher device compatibility.
-    * GL.
-Open GL ES 1.0 or upper.
-This should be your choice if it works fine for you.
-Faster rendering even with image filtering.

 -Emulated Resolution: Force MAME internal drawing resolution, use hires resolution to improve artwork rendering at the expense of performance or to minimize 4:3 scaling artifacts.